JavaScript Variables

 </script>

-Sloppy Mode is not preferred now.
+Sloppy mode is not preferred now.
 It can create runtime errors and perform slow.

 Variable Hoisting